MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/investigate-missing-telemetry.md

 When the script is executed, look for an HTTP 200 response and review the response details.
 As part of the response JSON payload, the following details are expected:

 - The `itemsReceived` count matches the `itemsAccepted`.
-- The ingestion endpoint is informing the client: you sent one telemetry record, we accepted one telemetry record.
+- The ingestion endpoint is informs the client: you sent one telemetry record and we accepted one telemetry record.

 Refer to the following screenshot as an example: